SimardeepSingh1450/SimardeepSingh1450/README.md

 - 🌱 I’m currently **deep diving in Web Dev**

+- 🌱 I worked as a Software Developer Intern at [PredictRam Defi](https://predictram.com/)

 - 👯 I’m looking to collaborate on **Web Dev Projects**

 - 🤝 I’m looking for help with **DSA (STRESS X 2)**